 It also gives a snapshot of your business and serves as the roadmap to guide you through the process of implementing your poultry farming idea.

-There are many benefits of having a poultry business plan as discussed in our article, Why you should have a poultry farming business plan?
+There are many benefits of having a poultry business plan, as discussed in our article, Why you should have a poultry farming business plan?

 Step 4: Consider the financial investment required

-As I mentioned previously, a statement of capital is one of the important components to include in your poultry business plan.
+As I mentioned previously, a statement of capital is one of the critical components to include in your poultry business plan.
 In other words, your business plan should answer the questions: How much does it cost to start the poultry farming business?
 How much capital do I need to begin my first poultry farm?
 I already tackled these questions here.

-- Takes less time and energy
+- Allows you to use less time and energy

 - Prevents overwhelming

-- Grows your confidence and motivation
+- It grows your confidence and motivation

 - Gives you the ability to pivot